Skip to content

 sudo systemctl enable elasticsearch

-For standalone production and test servers, we recommend using the local filesystem.
-However, if you are considering building a cluster with TheHive, there are several possible solutions available, including NFS or S3 services.
-For further details and an example involving MinIO servers, please refer to the related guide.
+For standalone production and test servers, use the local filesystem.
+However, if you are planning to build a cluster with TheHive, several solutions are available, including NFS or S3 services.
+For more details and an example using MinIO servers, refer to Setting up a Cluster.

-To utilize the local filesystem for file storage, begin by selecting a dedicated folder.
+To use the local filesystem for file storage, begin by selecting a dedicated folder.
 By default, this folder is located at /opt/thp/thehive/files:

 sudo mkdir -p /opt/thp/thehive/files